OneBusAway/onebusaway-android/REBRANDING.md

-        dimension "brand"  // This line is always the same for all brands - it tells Gradle that this entry is for a brand applicationId "org.agencyx.android" // This is the unique identifier for the listing of this brand on Google Play (typically its your unique domain name in reverse) - you can find this app at https://play.google.com/store/apps/details?id=org.agencyx.android manifestPlaceholders = [databaseAuthority: applicationId.toString() + '.provider']  // This line is always the same for all brands - it tells Gradle how to set up the database authority field for the brand buildConfigField "int", "ARRIVAL_INFO_STYLE", "0"  // Use the original OneBusAway presentation of arrival times (i.e., Style A) buildConfigField "boolean", "USE_FIXED_REGION", "false" // Use the multi-region feature of OneBusAway to select the closest region
+        dimension "brand"  // This line is always the same for all brands - it tells Gradle that this entry is for a brand applicationId "org.agencyx.android" // This is the unique identifier for the listing of this brand on Google Play (typically its your unique domain name in reverse) - you can find this app at https://play.google.com/store/apps/details?id=org.agencyx.android manifestPlaceholders = [databaseAuthority: applicationId.toString() + '.provider']  // This line is always the same for all brands - it tells Gradle how to set up the database authority field for the brand buildConfigField "int", "ARRIVAL_INFO_STYLE", "0"  // Use the original OneBusAway presentation of arrival times (i.e., Style A) as the default buildConfigField "boolean", "USE_FIXED_REGION", "false" // Use the multi-region feature of OneBusAway to select the closest region
         ...
     }

-So, Agency X has elected to stick with the normal OneBusAway arrival time presentation and allow region roaming.
+So, Agency X has elected to stick with the normal OneBusAway arrival time presentation as the default and allow region roaming.
 This app behaves much like the original OneBusAway app, except it has its own name and colors.

 The Agency Y sample has chosen different options - they are using `ARRIVAL_INFO_STYLE_B`, and have their app fixed to the region info provided in their brand flavor dimension entry: